 Should I cut carbs to lose weight?

 If you were to ask any stranger on the street “What is the best way to lose weight?” they would most likely say avoid carbohydrates.
-This has been the go-to answer for years and the truth is that it will result in fast, initial weight loss.
+This has been the go-to answer for years and the truth is that it will result in fast, initial weight loss (not necessarily fat loss).
 However, for most people it is not sustainable and if you are a woman or exercising, it can actually have a negative hormonal effect over time.
 Specifically this means that for women it can actually increase your cortisol and increase belly fat.

 I eat healthy, do I need to take vitamins too?